Green Party of Minnesota: History

 While initially elected as a Democrat in 1986 to the Minneapolis Park Board, Annie Young ran as a Green from her third term on, becoming one of the longest serving Park Board Commissioners in Minneapolis history.

 In 2009, Cam Gordon was re-elected to Minneapolis City Council.
 In 2011, Green Party endorsed Laura Libby was elected to the Section 1 seat of the City Council of Crystal, Minnesota.
 Cam Gordon was elected to a third term on the Minneapolis City Council in 2013.

 In 2014, the Green Party of Minnesota ran former DFL State Representative Andy Dawkins for Attorney General receiving 1.49% of the vote statewide and regaining minor party status.

 Despite restrictive Minnesota ballot access laws, volunteers collected three times the required signatures to place Green endorsed presidential candidate Dr Jill Stein on the ballot in 2016.
 Minnesota Secretary of State Steve Simon refused to replace the ballot petitions stand-in vice presidential candidate Howie Hawkins with Ajamu Baraka, the only candidate of color in the race, despite no law denying his ability to do so.
 Dr. Jill Stein went on to receive 1.26% of the vote statewide – double the Green presidential vote from 2012 – and again securing minor party status for the Green Party of Minnesota until 2020.

 Three additional Greens were elected in 2016, including the first elected Green in Ramsey County history – Lena Buggs winning a seat on the Ramsey County Soil & Water District Board unseating the incumbent.
 In Anoka County, Greens Sharon Lemay and Steve Laitinen were both elected to the Anoka County Soil and Water District Board as well.

+In 2018, Paula Overby was Minnesota Green Party's United States Senate nominee by petitioning the state for ballot access, receiving 23,101 votes in the four-way race on November 6.
+Overby's campaign focused on third party political reform, making the elections process more engaging and more responsive to people's needs.